Research-Squirrel-Engineers/DGUF_PointSamplingTool/Draft.md

 * **Does the source code contain software tests for testing core functions and demonstrating them to other developers?**

 * **Is it made easy for the developer to test the software (e.g. virtual machine, Docker container, installer)?**
+  Yes.
+The user is able to install the plugin from within QGIS by just selecting the latest version in the QGIS plugin dialogue.

 * **Are the developers readily accessible?**
+  Judging from the Github issues and pull requests from the project, the authors gets the impression that there are not many issues and pull requests, but the ones that have been raised have always been addressed by the main developer.

 * :heavy_exclamation_mark:**Is the software being actively worked on?**